-The At Yiraten (Arabic Banū Raten) is a tribal confederation of Great Kabylia, whose territory is bounded on the North by the Sebaou, in the West by the Wādi Aisi, which separates them from the Banū Yenni, in the South by the district of the Ait Yaḥyā and in the east by that of the At Frawsen, and their hills yield olives, figs, and some corn.
-My mother belongs to the At Yiraten confederation, particularly the tribe At Ɛkerma. (from the village of Iɣil n Yefri).
+The At Yiraten (Arabic Banū Raten) is a confederation in Great Kabylia, whose territory is bounded on the North by the Sebaou valley, in the West by Wādi Aisi, which separates them from the Banū Yenni, in the South by the district of the Ait Yaḥyā and in the east by the At Frawsen.
+Their hills yield olives, figs, and some corn.
+My mother belongs to the At Yiraten confederation, particularly the tribe At Ɛkerma (from the village of Iɣil n Yefri).
 The region composed of Zwawa from Banū Raten was a center for religious sciences (Quranic studies and Maliki jurisprudence) and where fierce battles against the French took place.

-The Beni Iraten occupy that which is situated between Bejaia and Tedellis.
 The tribes of the Nfis valley in the Western High Atlas belonged to the liff of the At Yiraten and that of the At Atman.
-Part of Beni Iraten territory was attached to the commune of Larbeɛa n At Yiraten on May 13, 1886.
-The village of Ishariwen was replaced by the French stronghold “Fort National”.
+Part of Banū Raten territory was attached to the commune of Larbeɛa n At Yiraten on May 13, 1886.
+The village of Ishariwen was replaced by the French toponym “Fort National.”

-Apart from their historical value, these rare village records offered an invaluable means of examining underlying principles of communal government, necessary for indirect military administration, since an official policy of non-interference with the traditional social organization had been proclaimed by Marshal Randon on the defeat of the insurgent At Yiraten Kabyles in 1857.
+Apart from their historical value, these rare village records offered an invaluable means of examining underlying principles of communal government, necessary for indirect military administration, since an official policy of non-interference with the traditional social organization had been proclaimed by Marshal Randon at the defeat of the insurgent At Yiraten Kabyles in 1857.
 Although virtually all qawanin acknowledged the presence of an outside power, until full French military occupation in 1857, this presence seems to have been felt most strongly in the Summam valley and in the plains around Tizi Wezzu, and felt least in relatively inaccessible areas such as Larebɛa n at Yiraten.

 Despite the contribution that Hanoteau and Si Musa have made to historical documentation, their respectability is questionable.
 In January 1859 Hanoteau was appointed to command a bureau arabe outpost at Draa El Mizan (western Kabylia), and in the following year, he was posted to Fort Napoleon, in the tribal heartland of the At Yiraten.
 Si Musa supported French officers in exchange for a fine two-story house, gaining the highest appointments of political and judicial authority among the At Yiraten.